zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

        .. type:: string
           :required: false

      - The description of the payment.
-This will be shown to your customer on their card or bank statement when possible.
-We truncate the description automatically according to the limits of the used payment method.
-The description is also visible in any exports you generate.

-       We recommend you use a unique identifier so that you can always link the payment to the order in your back office.
-This is particularly useful for bookkeeping.

    * - ``redirectUrl``